CaraHoff/streamdeck/README.md

 - No need for external Stream Deck software

 ## Acknowledgments

-This library is based on two  open-source projects:
+This library uses hid4java and jna (see [pom.xlm](./pom.xml) for the detailed version).
+It draws heavy inspiration from these open-source projects:

 - [StreamDeckCore](https://github.com/VVEIRD/StreamDeckCore/tree/master?tab=readme-ov-file) by VVEIRD
 - [streamdeck](https://github.com/muesli/streamdeck/tree/master?tab=readme-ov-file) by muesli